-Procurement professionals can leverage their company’s spend through gathered data and safety statistics on their suppliers before they hire.
+Procurement professionals can leverage their company’s spend through safety statistics data on their suppliers.

-Companies that outsource work tasks to suppliers often devote a lot time and energy trying to decide on which supplier to outsource too.
-This typically involves a Request for Proposal (RFP) process but what if that can be sped up through contractor data gathered and provided by a prequalification service?
+Companies that outsource work tasks to suppliers often devote a lot time and energy trying to decide on which supplier to choose.
+This typically involves a Request for Proposal (RFP) process but what if that can be sped up through contractor data provided by a prequalification service?

 Hiring clients that have multiple sites can leverage costs with suppliers that cover multiple regions or provide work nationally.
 Procuring a workload for a single company can help lower spend through larger singular contracts.
 Not much different from a bulk discount at your local warehouse store.